 Play-dough: There are LOTS of recipes for Play-dough available online.
 Here’s one I like: Mix 1 1/2 cups water and 1/2 cup salt.
 Heat to almost boiling.
 Remove from the heat and add 2 TBS. vegetable oil, 2 TBS alum*, food coloring.
 Cool & knead in 2 – 3 cups of flour.

 * You can find alum in the spices section of the grocery store.
 Or you can substitute cream of tartar.

 Felt Tree: Cut a tree, leaves & apples from felt.
 Let your child stick them to a felt board.

 Sticky spider web.
 Use painter’s tape / masking tape to make a spider’s web across the doorway.
-Your child can stick things to the tape, or throw things at the tape and see if they stick.
+Your child can throw things at the tape and see if they stick.
 Try cotton balls or wadded up newspaper or whatever small lightweight things you have handy.
 Source

 Leaf Hunt.
 Go for a walk and collect fall leaves.
 Talk about the different colors and the different shapes, count how many points they have, compare small to large, and notice smooth edges versus serrated edges.
 Point out which tree each leaf fell from.